 - July 2017: Women's World Cup held in Guildford, England and won by the USA (followed by Canada, England and Australia)

 - July/August 2016: Men's European Championships held in Gödöllő, Hungary and won by England

 - August 2015: England's women's team won the 2015 European Championships in Nymburk, Czech Republic.

 - July 2014: the most recent Men's World Championships in Denver, Colorado, USA.
 See the World Cup 2014 page for more information.

 The next big events are:

-- 2018: the next men's world championships will take place once again in Manchester, England.
-Iroquois team, please apply for your entry visas now.
+- 2018: the next men's world championships will no longer take place in Manchester, England, but the event has now been moved to Israel.
+All players who aren't boycotting Israel for their international behaviour, please apply for your entry visas now.

 - History of Lacrosse - A brief look at the Native American origins of the game

 - Lax Links - More links than you can shake a stick at.